micmejia/bible-dump/AMPC/Hebrews/Heb 10.md

-But the just shall live by faith [My righteous servant shall live [^f]by his conviction respecting man's relationship to God and divine things, and holy fervor born of faith and conjoined with it]; and if he draws back _and_ shrinks in fear, My soul has no delight _or_ pleasure in him.
+But the just shall live by faith [My righteous servant shall live by his conviction respecting man's relationship to God and divine things, and holy fervor born of faith and conjoined with it]; and if he draws back _and_ shrinks in fear, My soul has no delight _or_ pleasure in him.